pedrofern/desofs2024_M1A_1/Deliverables/truck/README_Truck.md

 4. **Privilege Separation**: Separate privileged and non-privileged functionalities to minimize the impact of privilege escalation.
 Use techniques such as privilege separation models or privilege separation architectures.

 ## 3.5 Security Test Planning
+### Objective
+The objective of the security testing is to identify and mitigate any vulnerabilities or weaknesses in the filtering and searching functionality of the system.
+This includes ensuring that the system properly handles user input, prevents injection attacks, and protects sensitive information.

+### Scope
+The scope of the security testing includes the following areas:
+- **Input validation**: Testing the system's ability to properly validate and sanitize user input to prevent injection attacks.
+- **Filtering functionality**: Testing the system's ability to accurately filter and retrieve data based on user-defined criteria.
+- **Search functionality**: Testing the system's ability to perform efficient and accurate searches based on user input.
+- **Data protection**: Testing the system's ability to protect sensitive information during filtering and searching operations.

+### Tests:
+1. **Injection attack testing**:
+  - Test for SQL injection: Attempt to inject SQL statements into the filtering and searching inputs to check if the system properly sanitizes and validates the input.
+  - Test for XSS attacks: Attempt to inject malicious scripts into the filtering and searching inputs to check if the system properly sanitizes and validates the input.

+2. **Input validation testing**:
+  - Test for input length limits: Test the system's response when input exceeds the defined length limits.
+  - Test for input format constraints: Test the system's response when input does not meet the defined format constraints.

+3. **Filtering functionality testing**:
+  - Test for accurate filtering: Verify that the system accurately filters and retrieves data based on user-defined criteria.
+  - Test for edge cases: Test the system's response when filtering criteria are at the boundaries or outside the expected range.

+4. **Search functionality testing**:
+  - Test for accurate search results: Verify that the system returns accurate search results based on user input.
+  - Test for search performance: Test the system's response time for different search scenarios, including large datasets.

+5. **Data protection testing**:
+  - Test for sensitive information exposure: Verify that the system properly protects sensitive information during filtering and searching operations.
+  - Test for encryption: Check if the system encrypts sensitive data during filtering and searching operations.

+6. **Error handling testing**:
+  - Test for proper error messages: Verify that the system provides clear and informative error messages when errors occur during filtering and searching operations.
+  - Test for error handling: Test the system's response when unexpected errors occur during filtering and searching operations.

 ## 3.6 Security Architecture Review
+### Objective
+The objective of the security architecture review is to assess the overall security design and implementation of the system's filtering and searching functionality.
+This includes evaluating the effectiveness of security controls, identifying potential vulnerabilities, and recommending improvements to enhance the security posture.

+### Scope
+The scope of the security architecture review includes the following areas:
+- **System architecture**: Assessing the overall design and structure of the system, including the components involved in filtering and searching.
+- **Data flow**: Analyzing how data is processed and transmitted during filtering and searching operations, including any potential security risks.
+- **Security controls**: Evaluating the effectiveness of security controls implemented to protect against threats and vulnerabilities.
+- **Integration with other components**: Assessing the integration of the filtering and searching functionality with other system components, such as authentication and authorization mechanisms.
+- **Compliance**: Ensuring compliance with relevant security standards, regulations, and best practices.

+### Review Process
+The security architecture review for "filtering and searching" typically follows these steps:
+1. **Gather information**: Collect relevant documentation, such as system architecture diagrams, data flow diagrams, and security control specifications.
+2. **Analyze the architecture**: Review the system architecture to understand how the filtering and searching functionality is implemented and integrated with other components.
+3. **Identify potential vulnerabilities**: Identify potential security vulnerabilities or weaknesses in the architecture that could be exploited by attackers.
+4. **Evaluate security controls**: Assess the effectiveness of security controls implemented to protect against identified threats and vulnerabilities.
+5. **Recommend improvements**: Provide recommendations to enhance the security posture of the filtering and searching functionality, including suggestions for additional security controls or architectural changes.
+6. **Document findings**: Document the findings of the security architecture review, including identified vulnerabilities, recommendations, and any compliance gaps.
+7. **Communicate findings**: Present the findings to relevant stakeholders, such as development teams, architects, and management, to ensure awareness and facilitate decision-making.
+8. **Implement recommendations**: Work with the development teams to implement the recommended security improvements based on the findings of the review.
+9. **Validate changes**: Verify that the implemented changes effectively address the identified vulnerabilities and enhance the security of the filtering and searching functionality.
+10. **Monitor and maintain**: Continuously monitor and maintain the security of the filtering and searching functionality, including regular security assessments and updates as needed.